ABOUT THE ORGANIZATION:

 - Interest in legal education and teaching

-- Ability to work independently in a fast-paced environment at the same time as being collaborative
+- Hard-working, ability to work independently at the same time as being collaborative

 - Interest in working with diverse range of people

 - Ability to assess work of students and paralegals, and constructively supervise their work

 - Must be able to work with groups of diverse individuals in respectful, equitable, and inclusive ways.